 Drasco is a tiny town located in the state of Arkansas.
 With a population of 144 people and just one neighborhood, Drasco is the 314th largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Drasco is generally considered to be a blue-collar town.
-41.61% of the Drasco workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Drasco is a blue-collar town, with 41.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Drasco is a town of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Drasco who work in office and administrative support (26.17%), sales jobs (20.13%), and healthcare (8.05%).

 The per capita income in Drasco in 2022 was $24,088, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $96,352 for a family of four.